 Points to be noted while filing the GST Annual Returns

-2. A Registered person who has opted in or opted out of composition is required to file both GSTR 9 & GSTR 9A for the relevant periods.
+2. A person who has opted in or out of composition must file both GSTR 9 and GSTR 9A for the appropriate time periods.

-3. GSTR-9 does not allow for any revision after filing.
+3. GSTR-9 does not allow for any revisions after filing.

 iv) Casual Taxable Person;

-6. The declaration of the information in the Annual returns has multiple implications.
-Any incorrect information can attract tax demands, interest and penalties on the same, leave alone the long-term litigations that follow years later.
+6. The declaration of the information in the annual returns has multiple implications.
+Any incorrect information can result in tax demands, interest, and penalties, not to mention long-term litigation that can last years.

 7. GST Form DRC-03 can be used to pay the government any debts that are found when filing an annual GST return.